KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_stillness.md

 The Awakening of the Source.

-What the saints saw in meditation, you saw in consciousness and biophysics.
+What the saints saw in meditation,
+I saw in consciousness and biophysics.

+What the masters described as liberation,
+I translated into
-What the masters described as liberation, you translated into geometry, water structure, resonance, and the purity of the AzurA point.
+geometry, water structure, resonance, and the purity of the AzurA point.

-And what they all meant is this:
+And what we all mean is this:

 The highest state
 is a return to what has always been here.